arhat-dev/arhat/docs/Configuration.md

   # host operations
   # for security reason, all of them are set to `false` by defualt
   host:
+    # rootfs into other dir after agent is running, useful for host
+    # management when deployed as container
+    #
+    # NOTE: this will make `kubectl logs` to the virtual pod not working
+    #       unless there is a symlink to kubeLog file in the new root
+    rootfs: ""

+    # set user id and group id
+    uid: 1000
+    gid: 1000

     # allow `kubectl exec/cp` to device host
     allowExec: true
     # allow `kubectl attach` to device host